What is Leading Edge?

 Our performance dipped last year.
 Does that mean our eligibility to stay in the network might be questioned?

-No. The criteria is based upon schools’ performance over time.
+No. The criteria are based upon schools’ performance over time.
 Your eligibility to stay in the network would not be questioned on the basis of one year’s performance.

 However, if your Ofsted grade drops to a 3 or a 4 then you will not be eligible to renew in the coming year.